List of islands of California: Humboldt Bay

 All three islands in Humboldt Bay are located in the narrow midsection of the bay.
 This portion of the bay is located within the City of Eureka, California entirely within Humboldt County.

-Northern California

 San Francisco Bay Area

-Other islands of the San Francisco Bay Area:

 Farallon Islands

 The Farallon Islands are a group of rugged small islands over 20 mi offshore from the mainland of the City and County of San Francisco, which they are also formally within.
 They consist of over twenty small islets divided into north, south and middle sections, as well as a major bank, Fanny Shoal.
 The surrounding waters were once used as a disposal site for radioactive waste.

-Suisun Bay and Sacramento-San Joaquin River delta

 Suisun Bay

-Suisun Bay is an arm of the San Francisco Bay estuary which connects the Sacramento and San Joaquin rivers to the Carquinez Strait.
+Suisun Bay is an arm of the San Francisco Bay estuary which connects the Sacramento and San Joaquin Rivers to the Carquinez Strait.

-Sacramento-San Joaquin River Delta
+Sacramento–San Joaquin River Delta

-The Sacramento-San Joaquin River Delta is an inverted delta at the juncture of the Sacramento and San Joaquin rivers.
+The Sacramento–San Joaquin River Delta is an inverted delta at the juncture of the Sacramento and San Joaquin rivers.
 There are about 57 named islands in the Delta.